mohitmishra786/hacktoberfest-2022/README.md

 It's very easy.
 You don't need to be an expert in coding and programming.
 Here are the steps you need to follow to create your -(maybe)- EXAMPLE first pull request within few minutes.

 Star this repository.
-- Navigate To any folder above that interests you and do some crazy contribution file
+- Navigate To any issue already opened above that interests you and do some crazy contribution to that issue
-- Add any code file or any program that you have already cloreated
+- Add any code file or any program that you have already created
 - Now click on Propose button.
 - Create a new pull request.
 - Wait for your Pull Request to be reviewed and merged!